 It is acknowledged that we have almost no information about the occurrence of storms in ancient times (say before the 20th c.).
 Past climate changes have been identified, inducing cooler and warmer periods.
 During one of the cold periods, a “moderate increase in storminess in the high-latitude North Atlantic region” is mentioned (Giosan, 2018, O’Brien, 1995).
 More recently, we may have an indication that warming of the Arctic area is reducing the frequency and the intensity of storms (Routson, 2019).
 Similarly, recent mathematical modelling shows that 21st c. global warming may lead to “a decrease in average wave height but increases in the maximum waves” (Bricheno, 2018).

 The climate of the Roman period from 200 BC to 100 AD is considered fairly close to ours, with a cooler period before that and after that (see Ancient Climate/Temperature, Beresford, 2013, p 60).
-Hence, and in the absence of further proof, we usually suppose that the ancient wave climate is similar to the present one.
+William Murray (1987) compared ancient winds as described by Aristotle and Theoprastos with modern wind data, and found very good agreement.
+Hence, as waves are generated by winds, we usually suppose that the ancient wave climate is similar to the present one.

 BERESFORD, J., 2013, “The ancient sailing season”, ed.
 Brill, (364 p).